tcondeixa/tcondeixa/README.md

 **Senior Software Engineer (Cloud Infrastructure)** _August 2021 - Present_

-Operating, improving and extending the AWS infrastructure for 300+ accounts.
+Manage and extend the AWS infrastructure for 300+ accounts and 200+ Kubernetes clusters.
-The main focus is on improving cost efficiency, reliability and compliance, while reducing toil and improving user experience for developers.
+The main focus is on improving cost efficiency, reliability and compliance, while reducing toil and improving user experience for developers
-Later also operating, improving and extending 200+ Kubernetes clusters.

 - **Lead** the migration of entire AWS central infrastructure to AWS Cloudformation, including the **development** of a golang application to manage Cloudformation